 - Monitoring equipment in the Health Centre and discussing with the clinical team any new equipment that is required/desirable;

 - Liaising with nursing team regarding new dressing materials/products which have been shown to be beneficial in patient care and are used elsewhere as part of “best practice”;

 - Bringing new ideas for patient management as they arise; and

 The duties of this role include

-- Attendance at the monthly meetings with a Doctor rep and the Practice Manager to discuss significant events that have been reported since the last meeting and to review the progress made with any actions that have been taken to reduce recurrence;
+- Attendance at the monthly meetings with a Doctor rep and Receptionist rep to discuss reported significant events that have been reported since the last meeting and to review the progress made with any actions that have been taken to reduce recurrence;

-- Analysis of the events to seek root cause; potential outcomes arising from the event from the other party's (eg Patient) point of view and from Amity’s point of view; action to be taken eg where to be discussed next; and when to be reviewed if needed.
+- Analysis of the events to seek root cause; potential outcomes arising from the event from the other party (eg Patient) point of view and from Amity’s point of view; action to be taken eg where to be discussed next; and when to be reviewed if needed

 - Formulation of a report to be presented to the next meetings of Receptionists, Nurses, Doctors, Clinical Team and Staff Team.